GreatAttractor/imppg/README.md

   - The view can be zoomed in/out by using toolbar buttons, `View` menu items or `Ctrl+mouse wheel`.

   - The view can be scrolled by dragging with the middle mouse button.

+  - Size of toolbar icons can be changed via the `Settings` menu.

 ----------------------------------------
 ## 3. Supported image file formats